-- the student will be asked to prepare a written complaint and the DPE will ask the supervisor to prepare a response. - the DPE will then review all the documents, including the reports made by the supervisor on the student, and vice versa. - the DPE will meet with the student and a friend (to be another student or Student Union Representative) and meet separately with the supervisor.
-The DPE will then provide a judgement on the case to both parties. - if the student or supervisor is not satisfied with the result, then the DPE will pass the paperwork, together with his written judgement (giving reasons), to the Head of Department, who will convene an ad hoc panel to consider the matter.
+• the student will be asked to prepare a written complaint and the DPE will ask the supervisor to prepare a response.

+- the DPE will then review all the documents, including the reports made by the supervisor on the student, and vice versa. - the DPE will meet with the student (who might be accompanied by a friend or Student Union Representative) and meet separately with the supervisor.
+The DPE will then provide a judgement on the case to both parties. - if the student or supervisor is not satisfied with the result, then the DPE will pass the paperwork, together with their written judgement (giving reasons), to the Head of Department, who will convene an ad hoc panel to consider the matter.
 The panel would consist of the Head of Department and three members of staff not in the group concerned but in cognate subjects (this may include a member of staff in a cognate subject from another department).
-The panel would be supported by one of the Departmental Administrators. - the panel would have all the documentation available and would have the obligation to speak to the student (who might be accompanied by a friend or an Officer of the Student Union) and to the supervisor.
+The panel would be supported by either the Deputy Departmental Administrator (Education) or the Department's Business and Operations Manager. - the panel would have all the documentation available and would have the obligation to speak to the student (who might be accompanied by a friend or Student Union Representative) and to the supervisor.
 The panel could, at its discretion, also call the DPE. - the panel's decision, which for the Department will be final, will then be transmitted to the student, the supervisor, the Degree Committee, College and, where withdrawal is recommended, the University's Postgraduate Committee. - (b) Disciplinary Problems